creteciorenzo/covid19-cases-ph/README.md

-# Frontend for covid19 tracker (covid19-frontend)
+# A application for tracking coronavirus outbreak in the Philippines

-A frontend app for covid 19 cases
+Philippine covid-19 update

 ## Install the dependencies
 ```bash